Ben Konop: Enforcement attorney at the Consumer Financial Protection Bureau (CFPB)

+Recently, Konop was lead Bureau counsel in CFPB vs American Honda Finance Corp., where Honda was ordered to pay $10.3 million in redress to consumers, and $2.5 million penalty, for inaccurately reporting that consumers were delinquent in paying off car loans.
+In CFPB vs Loan Doctor, Konop was lead counsel in a case where the Bureau alleged that the defendants falsely induced consumers to deposit funds in high yield accounts by deceiving consumers into thinking they were depositing funds into a guaranteed return savings product within a commercial bank.
+In that case consumers received around $19 million in redress and defendants paid a nearly $400,000 penalty.
+In CFPB vs Driver Loan, Konop also served as lead Bureau counsel in a case where the Bureau alleged that the defendants violated federal law by misrepresenting the risks associated with their deposit product and the annual percentage rate (APR) associated with the consumer loans they made.
+In that case the defendants were ordered to pay over $1 million in consumer redress and a $100,000 civil penalty.

 Executive Vice President, National Treasury Employee Union at the CFPB (Chapter 335)

 In 2012, Konop helped found a chapter of the National Treasury Employee Union at the CFPB.
 In 2013 he was elected Executive Vice President of the chapter and served on the bargaining committee that negotiated the CFPB's first collective bargaining agreement.
 In 2014, Konop helped lead the union's efforts to combat race, gender and age bias within the CFPB.
-This work resulted in a suspension and reorganization of the performance management review system and $5.5 million in back pay being awarded to employees.
+This work helped lead to a suspension and reorganization of the performance management review system and $5.5 million in back pay being awarded to employees.